 External websites: Theoxfordcollege is not responsible for technical support for any external websites.
 Courses that require you to use external websites do so to achieve the best learning outcomes.
 If you have any queries relating to external websites, you are required to contact the support services of the relevant websites directly (although you may request assistance from your Student Success Team through the Online Campus).
 Theoxfordcollege will not be liable for any costs, claims or damages that you may suffer as a result of your use of, or failure to access, any external website.

-General: All courses are based on continuous assessment and there are no examinations, unless stipulated otherwise for a specific Course.
+Course assessment: General: All courses are based on continuous assessment and there are no examinations, unless stipulated otherwise for a specific Course.

 General rules: All students are required to adhere to an Honour Code which must be accepted in the Orientation Module for each course.
 A breach of the Honour Code will constitute a breach of this Agreement.